 - There are also many ethnic food stores and groceries in Manitoba.

-    Some suggested restaurants and their locations:
+Suggested restaurants and their locations:

 - Clay Oven – Middle Eastern/Indian/Pakistani food.
 Inkster Blvd., Winnipeg

 - Irori Barbeque House – Korean barbeque.
 Steinbach